PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_rwalk.md

 ## Brownian motion: big numbers in small spaces

-Our experience of the world confirms the animations above.
+Our experience of the world confirms what we see in the animations produced by CellBlender.
 The seemingly random movements of particles suspended in a medium via **Brownian motion** will cause those particles to move away from their starting point, even if the concentration of these particles is uniform.
-We understand, for example, that an infected COVID-19 patient can infect many others in an enclosed space in a short time frame via droplets.
+We understand, for example, that an infected COVID-19 patient can infect many others in an enclosed space in a short time frame.
 To take a less macabre example, we also know that when a cake is baking in the oven at home, we will not need to wait long for wonderful smells to waft outward from the kitchen.

 Why should a scientist care about random walks?
 Later in this course, we will see that the random walk model is at the core of a simple but powerful approach that bacteria like *E. coli* use to explore their environment in the hunt for food.
 In the next lesson, we will see that mimicking the random movements of particles will be important for building a biological model in which we allow particles to move naturally and interact when they collide.